Week 9 AT Pillar Picture

 June 5, 2022

-More gorgeous scenery:
+And more gorgeous scenery:

 At 7:30 pm, we stopped and set up camp.
 Barrett made a fire this evening!
 Which I loved. 😻

 I can see the frustration on Barrett’s face and in his posture in photos from this day and a few days earlier.
+He was stressed.

 We camped at a pretty, small, wooded stealth site that was perfect for one tent, and appeared at the right place, at the right time.
-I ate fake tamales out of a bag and watched the campfire burn from my sleeping pad inside my tent until I fell asleep.
+I ate fake tamales out of a bag and watched the campfire burn from my sleeping pad inside the tent until I fell asleep.

 ✔️ Length: 14 AT miles